Date and target risk funds are much better options for boosting long-term savings

 3. Make it count – implement auto-escalation of contributions: Employees typically perceive any decrease in take-home pay as a loss, even when it is in the form of deferred retirement income.
 Fedorchuk suggests helping them overcome this misperception by implementing automatic escalation of employee contributions in lock-step with their salary increases; this will help employees to make meaningful contributions that grow their savings for the future, while their take-home pay today remains relatively constant.

-To find out more ways to make a big impact on the success of a group retirement and savings plan, download a copy of the full report here Opens in a new window.
+To find out more ways to make a big impact on the success of a group retirement and savings plan, download a copy of the full report here Opens a new website in a new window.

 About the 2017 CAP Benchmark Report